 Legend has it that in 1871, a soldier from Bourbaki’s army brought the famous recipe with him to the Charbonnieres.
 However archival documents mention Vacherin deliveries from 1845.

 The cheese is available throughout the winter until April.
-According to Pascal Monneron, the head of the Vacherin Mont D’Or association, about 70 tons are exported to France, UK and other parts of Europe but also further afield to Japan, with five tons going to Canada and the US.
-That sounds a lot but if you consider that as 150,000 individual 500g boxes across the whole planet, that’s not much to go round, so make sure you can get yours while you can!
+According to the head of the Vacherin Mont D’Or association, about 70 tons are exported to Europe.
+It also reaches further afield to Japan, with five tons going to Canada and the US.
+That sounds a lot but 150,000 individual 500g boxes across the whole planet is not much to go round!
+So make sure you can get yours while you can.

-The reason there isn’t larger volume being created is because there are only thirteen producers or ‘’finishers” of Vacherin Mont D’Or.
-These teams have to work according to tightly controlled criteria in a carefully determined zone of production in Vaud where the cheese may be made according to Swiss federal-government ‘AOC’ regulation (‘AOC’ stands for Appellation d’Origine Contrôlée and is similar to PDO in the UK (the European standard Protected Designation of Origin.)
+The reason there isn’t larger volume being created is because there are only thirteen producers or ‘’finishers’‘ of Vacherin Mont D’Or.
+These teams work according to tightly controlled criteria in a carefully determined zone of production in Vaud.
+This is where the cheese may be made according to Swiss federal-government ‘AOC’ regulation.
+‘AOC’ stands for Appellation d’Origine Contrôlée, similar to PDO in the UK Protected Designation of Origin.

 Vacherin Mont D’Or received its AOC certification in 2003 to protect its provenance.
-About half of the total thirteen producers and finishers are located in Les Charbonnières and its surrounding villages so it is here that the “Fête du Vacherin Mont D’Or AOC” is celebrated every year in the main square.
+About half of the total thirteen producers and finishers are located in Les Charbonnières and its surrounding villages.
+It is here that the “Fête du Vacherin Mont D’Or AOC” is celebrated every year in the main square.

-The name “Vacherin” is thought to have come from making the cheese distinguishable from “chevrotin”, a goat’s milk cheese, but by the 19th century, raw-milk Vacherin was already established as a fine cheese from the Les Charbonnières area.
+The name “Vacherin” is thought to have come from making the cheese distinguishable from “chevrotin”, a goat’s milk cheese.
+By the 19th century, raw-milk Vacherin was already established as a fine cheese from the Les Charbonnières area.